a7ul/undercover/README.md

 ## Installation

-You can use undercover without installing.
+You can use undercover by just copying it and commiting it in your repo.

 ```
 curl https://raw.githubusercontent.com/a7ul/undercover/main/undercover.mjs > undercover.mjs